Information about Counseling Services for Students

 (NOTE: For information about counseling and career assessment services available to OTC’s Career Center students, please visit the Career Center website.

 “Personal counseling” (sometimes referred to as mental-health counseling) is sought by individuals (or small groups) who have issues in their lives which are interfering with their life satisfaction.
-Common examples of “personal counseling” issues may include (but are not limited to) struggles with anxiety (test, performance, and/or generalized anxiety), depression, stress, relationship communication, abuse, grief, or post-traumatic stress disorder.
+Common examples of “personal counseling” issues may include (but are not limited to) struggles with anxiety (test, performance, and/or generalized anxiety), depression, stress and relationship communication.
+Other issues counselors work with are abuse, grief, or post-traumatic stress disorder.
 Counselors are available to work with minors (under the age of 18) for personal counseling issues.
 However, a minor will need to obtain parent or guardian permission if he/she wishes to participate in more than one personal counseling session.

 Counseling is a process that requires participation from both the student and the counselor.
 Ultimately, though, it is the student who needs to take the steps toward making healthy changes.
 One of these steps can include completing a mental health screening.
 Click on the link below to complete a free, anonymous mental health screening.

-If you are concerned about your own drug use experience or are concerned about someone else, the online drug link offers an anonymous screening, an opportunity to learn additional information, and resources to find help.
+If you are concerned about your own drug use experience or are concerned about someone else, the online drug link offers an anonymous screening.
+You will find an opportunity to learn additional information and resources to find help with this link.
 Click on the link below to complete a free, anonymous screening.